 You can map backup copy jobs only to backups created with the incremental backup method.
 If the backup is created with the reverse incremental backup method or the backup chain contains both incremental and reverse incremental restore points, Veeam Backup & Replication will display a warning, and you will not be able to map a backup copy job to such backup.

-- Run the auxiliary backup copy job to create a full backup file (VBK) in the intermediate backup repository.
+- Run the backup copy job to create a full backup file (VBK) in the intermediate backup repository.